lextoumbourou/notes/notes/reference/moocs/coursera/uol-discrete-mathematics/week-8.md

                 * $\equiv \exists x \ \forall y \ \neg \forall z \ P(x, y, z)$
                 * $\equiv \exists x \ \forall y \ \exists z \ \neg P(x, y, z)$
         * $\neg \forall x \ \exists y \ \forall z \ P(x, y, z)$ is built by moving the negation of the right through all quantifiers and replacing each $\forall$ with $\exists$ and vice versa.
-* Summary
-    * The intution of De Morgan's laws
-    * De Morgan's laws
-    * Negating nested quantifiers

 ## 4.203 Rules of inference

-* Outlines
-    * Valid arguments
-    * Rules of inference:
-        * Modus ponens
-        * Modus tollens
-        * Conjunction
-        * Simplification
-        * Addition
-        * Hypothetical syllogism
-        * Disjunctive syllogism
-        * Resolution
-    * Building valid arguments
-    * Fallacies
 * [[Argument (Logic)]]
     * An argument in Propositional Logic is a sequence of [[Proposition]]s.
     * The final proposition is called the conclusion
     * The other propositions in the argument are called premises or hypotheses.

 * [[Valid argument]]
     * An argument is valid if the truth of all its premises implies the truth of the conclusion.
     * Example 1